strisys/MCVSD-MAST/khan/ReadMe.md

 ## 8th  ([link](https://www.khanacademy.org/math/cc-eighth-grade-math))

+#### 8.3.1 Rates & Proportional Relationships ([exercise](https://www.khanacademy.org/math/cc-eighth-grade-math/cc-8th-linear-equations-functions/cc-8th-graphing-prop-rel/e/comparing-proportional-relationships), moderate)

+- This involves determining the proportional relationships in each example and comparing them.
+It takes thought.
+They use tables, graphs, and formulas.
+The trick is first to identify the independent and dependent rates of change, and then to divide the independent by the dependent to find the proportional relationship.
+We do the same for any other items presented in the problem, and compare.

 #### 8.3.5 Intercepts from a graph ([exercise](https://www.khanacademy.org/math/cc-eighth-grade-math/cc-8th-linear-equations-functions/8th-x-and-y-intercepts/e/linear-function-intercepts), easy)

 - When dealing with x- and y-intercepts, the y- and x-coordinates are 0, respectively, in the ordered pair.
 Set to 0 and then look at each intercept and get the values for x and y.